rahulpnath/rahulpnath.com-old/source/_posts/2016-11-15-azure-key-vault-digital-signatures-and-offline-verification.markdown

 The signature verification succeeds if the message and the signature were not tampered.
 If either of message or signature were  modified then the signature validation fails.

+You can get the sample code [here](https://github.com/rahulpnath/Blog/tree/master/VerifySignatureOffline).
 Hope this helps you to implement Digital Signatures using Key Vault.